-plitude, tailoring the trajectories followed by the timedependent amplitudes $\alpha{g,e}(t)$.
-This can be arranged in such a way that $\alpha_a(t)$ and $\alpha_e(t)$ separate from each other in exactly opposite directions in phase space, as under the longitudinal interaction, something we refer to as arm-and-longitudinal readout.
-This is illustrated in Fig. 1 which shows the path in phase space of the cavity pointer states for the dispersive readout (dashed lines), the arm-and-release approach (dash-dotted lines), and the arm-and-longitudinal protocol (full lines).
-Crucially, this arm-and-longitudinal readout protocol is only possible thanks to qubit cloaking [1], as the cavity needs to start from an armed state with non-zero field amplitude.
-To account for and avoid ionization [18-21], it proves convenient that, under this modulation, the amplitudes $|\alpha{q,e}(t)|$ increase monotonously in time until they reach a chosen maximum value, which can be taken to be below the ionization threshold.
+Building upon the arm-and-release idea, in this work we introduce a protocol for synthesizing a longitudinalreadout process after the release step.
+The intuition is that the positions of the fixed point of the average cavity field- $\alpha{g,e}^s$ for the (g)round or (e)xcited qubit state-can be pushed or pulled by slowly modulating the drive amplitude, tailoring the trajectories followed by the timedependent amplitudes $\alpha{g,e}(t)$ .
+This can be arranged in such a way that $\alpha_g(t)$ and $\alpha_e(t)$ separate from each other in exactly opposite directions in phase space, as under the longitudinal interaction, something we refer to as arm-andlongitudinal readout.
+This is illustrated in Fig. 1, which shows the path in phase space of the cavity-pointer states for dispersive readout (dashed lines), the arm-and-release approach (dash-dotted lines), and the arm-and-longitudinal protocol (full lines).
+Crucially, this arm-and-longitudinal readout protocol is only possible due to qubit cloaking [7], as the cavity needs to start from an armed state with nonzero field amplitude.
+To account for and avoid ionization [4,21-23], it proves convenient that, under this modulation, the amplitudes $|\alpha{g,e}(t)|$ increase monotonously in time until they reach a chosen maximum value, which can be taken to be below the ionization threshold.

-In this paper we show that either arm-and-release or arm-and-longitudinal always outperforms the standard dispersive readout for any measurement time and any ratio χ/κ of the dispersive interaction χ and the cavity decay rate κ .
-In particular, we show that for signal integration times $\gtrsim 10/\kappa$, the arm-and-longitudinal protocol outperforms the other two.
+In this paper, we show that either arm-and-release or arm-and-longitudinal always outperforms standard dispersive readout for any measurement time and any ratio $\chi/\kappa$ of the dispersive interaction $\chi$ and the cavity decay rate $\kappa$ .
+In particular, we show that for signal integration times $\gtrsim 10/\kappa$ , the arm-and-longitudinal protocol outperforms the other two.
 These results can inform the design and manipulation of current and future superconducting qubit devices.
 Moreover, while we focus on circuit QED with superconducting qubits, these results are general and can be used in other platforms.

-The rest of this manuscript is organized as follows.
+The rest of this paper is organized as follows.
 In Sec.
-II we briefly remind the reader about standard dispersive readout in the two-level system approximation, and in Sec.
-III about qubit cloaking and the arm-andrelease scheme.
+II, we briefly remind the reader about standard dispersive readout in the two-level-system approximation and in Sec.
+III, about qubit cloaking and the arm-and-release scheme.
 In Sec.
 IV, we explain how to transform arm-and-release into arm-and-longitudinal readout.
 Having introduced all the main ideas, in Sec.
 V we provide a performance comparison between the three schemes.
 In Sec.
-VI we show that the arm-and-longitudinal is valid beyond the two-level system approximation for the transmon, the rotating-wave approximation, and the dispersive approximation.
-Finally, in Sec.
-VII we discuss our results and offer an outlook.
+VI, we show that the arm-and-longitudinal is valid beyond the two-level-system approximation for the transmon, the rotating-wave approximation, and the dispersive